ahmadiehsan/personal_docs/docs/software/system_development/version_control/code_review.md

 ### Ask Questions

-- Ask for clarification if you don’t understand something.
+- Ask for clarification if you don't understand something.
 - Your questions may reveal missing documentation or unclear logic.
 - Encourage open discussion and learning for everyone involved.